Like a Virgin (Veronica Mars): Synopsis

 At school, Veronica notices Meg isn't at school and goes to visit her home.
 Meg admits the bullying has become too much for her and asks Veronica how she deals with it.
 Veronica advises her to "get tough and get even."

 With help from Mac, Veronica discovers someone has been logging into Veronica's student account and they sent an email to Duncan while pretending to be Veronica, telling Duncan that she was still in love with him and that she gave him an STD.
 They also see the imposter was IMing with another person right before class ended.
 Based on the user name and messages, Veronica pieces together that the imposter was corresponding with Renny.
 She follows him and catches him having sex with Kimmy (Annie Abrams), a friend of Meg's.

 The next day at school, Veronica confronts Kimmy.
 Kimmy confesses that she asked Renny to give her Meg's password and entered a fake test result to humiliate Meg because Kimmy was jealous of her.
 She also admits that her friend Pam (Shanna Collins) hacked into Veronica's account because Pam has a crush on Duncan but worries that he still has feelings for Veronica.
 Veronica reveals she captured their conversation on tape and hands it over to Meg to slip into the morning announcements.
 Kimmy and Pam are exposed and they turn on each other.
-Meg thanks Veronica for her help.
+Meg thanks Veronica for her help and warns her that people are afraid of her, but that she also has friends.

 Veronica tells Duncan that the email Pam sent was fake and he believes her.
 They part on friendly terms.
 Similarly, Alicia thanks Keith for his help and agrees that their children can still be friends.
+Veronica sees Mac driving a new car and realizes that Mac created the purity test website to extract money from her fellow students.

 Abel accepts Veronica's visit request but when they meet in person, he recognizes her.
-He insists that he killed Lily and implies that to Veronica that her biological father is actually Jake Kane (Kyle Secor).
+He insists that he killed Lily and implies to Veronica that her biological father is actually Jake Kane (Kyle Secor).
 Shaken, Veronica gets into her car and breaks down sobbing.